 So you’ve bought a bottle of olive oil, used it once and put it in a cupboard only to forget about it minutes later.
-Next time you needed oil you used the usual cooking oil.
+Next time you needed oil, you used the cooking oil instead.
 A year later, you found that bottle while cleaning up.
 It was an expensive bottle, so you would rather not throw it out.
 Does olive oil go bad?

 Or maybe you received a bottle of high-quality EVOO as a birthday gift almost two years ago.
 It still sits in the pantry unused, and you start to wonder if it’s still good enough to use.
 It’s already nearing the date on the label, so you feel like time is running out and you need to either start using it right away or toss it out.

 If you’re in a similar situation and would like to learn more about storage, shelf life, and going bad of olive oil, read on.

 How To Store Olive Oil

 Storing olive oil is no different from storing other oils, like canola or grapeseed oil.
 That means you should keep it in a cool and dark place, away from sunlight and sources of heat.
 The pantry or the cellar is the best choice for long term storage.

 Once you open the bottle, remember to seal it tightly when not in use.
 Access to fresh air causes oxidation, and that results in the oil going rancid.